You don’t need a plane ticket to visit the sunny Mediterranean coast; just make this incredibly simple yet flavorful Greek Salad Dressing.

 Instructions

-- Place all the ingredients in a jar.
-Secure the lid.
+- Place all the ingredients into a jar and secure the lid.

 - Shake well until combined.